-We are looking to recruit a highly motivated, confident and enthusiastic individual to join Dunedin Consort as its Development Manager on a part-time basis (3 days per week).
+Dunedin Consort is looking to recruit a highly motivated, confident and enthusiastic individual as its Development Manager on a part-time basis (24 hours per week).

-Based primarily at the Dunedin Consort office in central Edinburgh, together with the Chief Executive you will prepare grant applications, develop compelling cases for support based upon our existing and planned projects, and identify potential funders.
-You will develop and implement a fundraising strategy for increasing Dunedin Consort’s income streams both from individuals and corporate sponsors, manage relationships with our current supporters, maintain the donor database and manage supporters’ events.
-This will include hosting private receptions during our performances, bringing supporters to rehearsals and outreach activities, and coordinating corporate events.
+Based primarily at the Dunedin Consort office in central Edinburgh — with scope for part-time remote working — together with the Chief Executive you will prepare grant applications, develop compelling cases for support based upon our existing and planned projects, and identify potential funders.
+You will help to develop and oversee the fundraising strategy for increasing Dunedin Consort’s income streams both from individuals and trusts, manage relationships with our current supporters, maintain the donor database and manage supporters’ events.
+This may include include hosting private receptions before our performances, and bringing supporters to rehearsals or outreach activities.

-Please send a copy of your C.V. to Jo Buckley, Chief Executive, at firstname.lastname@example.org, along with a covering letter explaining why you would like to work with Dunedin Consort and how you believe your skills fit the requirements of the role.
+Please ensure you download and read the complete Application Pack before applying.
+To apply, please send a copy of your C.V. to Jo Buckley, Chief Executive, at firstname.lastname@example.org, along with a covering letter explaining why you would like to work with Dunedin Consort and how you believe your skills fit the requirements of the role.
 Please aim for your C.V. to be no longer than two pages.

 Pre-application conversations are welcomed.
 If you would like to discuss the role or the company in advance of applying, please contact Jo Buckley at email@example.com.

-If you have any disability that prevents you from following the application process as described, please contact the office on 0131 516 3718.
+If you have any disability that prevents you from following the application process as described, please contact the office for a confidential conversation on 0131 516 3718.

 Start date: As soon as possible